quasarframework/quasar-framework.org/source/components/lists-and-list-items.md

 ![Quasar List and List Items](/images/list-and-list-items.svg "Quasar List and List Items")

 ### QList
 QList encapsulates all other components mentioned.
-It's not mandatory, but does help with maintaining a good design and can also define some properties that will be applied to all QItems (or QItem-like components) like multiline, delimiter, link, highlight and so on.
+It's not mandatory, but does help with maintaining a good design and can also define some properties that will be applied to all QItems (or QItem-like components) like multiline, separator, link, highlight and so on.

 | Vue Property | Type | Description |
 | --- | --- | --- | --- |